 Commercial burglar alarms are critical to preventing theft and vandalism after hours.
 But what about during the day, when your doors are open to the public?

 Anything from a disruptive nuisance to a serious threat could walk into your lobby at any time, and they won’t set off any of your door or window sensors.

 If you’ll ever need emergency services at your doorstep at a moment’s notice, you want to consider getting security panic buttons.
 Emergency alert buttons aren’t standalone – they’re integrated into your burglar alarm system and use the same technologies to report a security breach.

 Panic buttons come in a variety of shapes and sizes, but they all serve the same purpose: they allow you to summon the authorities immediately.
 Like verified alarms, the police treat panic alarms as calls-in-progress.
-Other alarms sent out by your burglar alarm aren’t as likely to get a high-priority response as an emergency alert because they’re more likely to be a false alarm.
+Other alarms sent out by your burglar alarms aren’t as likely to get a high-priority response as an emergency alert because they’re more likely to be a false alarm.